abmdev86/blazor-server-docker/README.md

 check the original branch ('original-branch') . to see the initial setup.

 ---
-This is a different approach from using Visual Studio to set up the Docker process The VS process adds another layer to the Directory and causes some confusion when creating the Dockerfile.
+This is how you would set up Docker and Blazor app with VScode
 ---

 ##  Dockerfile setup